facebook/rocksdb/unreleased_history/new_features/fifo_drop_file_new_stats.md

-Added new tickers `rocksdb.fifo.{max.size|ttl|change.temperature}.compactions` to count FIFO compactions that drop files for different reasons
+Added new tickers `rocksdb.fifo.{max.size|ttl}.compactions` to count FIFO compactions that drop files for different reasons